ElisabethKAndersson/portfolio_project_3/README.md

 ## Acknowledgments

  - Jubril Akolade, my Code Institute mentor
+    - Went through the project with me and found validation errors I had missed.

  - Code institute tutor support
     - I started off thinking a bit too big for a first python project.
 I got the advice that it is better to make something simpler that I understand.
-I changed my project and suddenly learned so much more than I hade feeling overwhelmed by the massive code I was working on.
+I changed my project and suddenly learned so much more than I had when feeling overwhelmed by the massive code I was working on.